gemeofficial/gemeblog/blog/2025-05-29-geme-joins-the-epa-40th-anniversary-conference-brussels/index.md

 As a sponsor, GEME joined the celebration not only to support the mission of EPA but also to demonstrate how circular economy principles can be integrated into **everyday family life**.
 We showcased our **smart composting technology**, which enables households to transform food waste into nutrient-rich compost within 6–24 hours, right from their kitchen.

-Alex Yun, head of the division of GEME in Brussels, Belgium, represented our corperation at the EPA 40th anniversary conference.
+Alex Yun, head of the division of GEME in Brussels, Belgium, represented our corporation at the EPA 40th anniversary conference.

 ![Alex Yun represents our company at the EPA 40th anniversary conference](./img/alex-represents-geme-at-the-epa-40th-anniversary-conference-in-brussels.jpeg)